 The Burren Brewery was highlighted as amongst the best craft beer locations to visit in a new book, Lonely Planet’s Global Beer Tour.
-If you’re lucky, you may even get to taste Peter’s Euphoria beer, which is harvested using wild yeast cultivated in the Burren region.
+If you’re lucky, you may even get to taste Peter’s Euphoria beer, which is harvested using wild yeast cultivated in the Burren region and contains no hops.

-Return to Lisdoonvarna which also happens to be the match-making capital of Ireland.
-This festival takes place annually throughout September.
-We will overnight in Ballinsheen House, within easy walking distance to the Roadside Tavern for good pub-grub, pints of Peter’s craft beers and live traditional music.
+We will overnight in Ballinsheen House, within easy walking distance to the Roadside Tavern for fantastic pub-grub in Kieran’s Kitchen, pints of Peter’s craft beers and live traditional music.

 Breweries: Burren Brewery

-Producers of: Burren Red, Burren Black, Burren Blonde
+Producers of: Burren Gold, Burren Red, Burren Black and Euphoria Fairy Beer!!

 Day 5 – Lisdoonvarna to Dublin